|Last Quarterly Update:||11/11/2013|

 Worldwide textile exports amount to about $300 billion annually, according to the World Trade Organization (WTO).
 China dominates the global industry; other major players include the European Union, the US, South Korea, and India.

 Demand is driven by the domestic apparel industry and consumer demand for home furnishings like carpets, furniture, and curtains.
 The profitability of individual companies depends on efficient operations.
 Large companies have economies of scale in production for high-volume items.
 Small companies can compete successfully by producing specialized textiles.
-The industry is concentrated: the 50 largest companies generate about 60 percent of revenue.
+The US industry is concentrated: the 50 largest companies generate about 60 percent of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options